Laputa (band): History

 Laputa was formed in July 1993 by aki and Tomoi, high school friends who were previously in the band Ai SICK FACE together.
 Laputa recorded their two demos "Saddist no Yume" and "Naraku no Soko"(Okazaki Yukito from Eternal Elysium worked as an engineer.) in later 1993.
 They met some success in 1995 in the visual indie scene with their first indie album Memai, and shot a music video for Vertigo.
 They released a mini-album (Kurumeku Haijin) in 1996, and also released a live video (Hakoniwa) featuring performances from the concert at SHIBUYA ON AIR WEST from the Paradoxical Reality TOUR IV.

 With their increasing popularity in the visual indie scene, Laputa caught the attention of big record companies and signed to the major label Toshiba-EMI in August 1996.
 Laputa released their first major single GARASU NO SHOUZOU in September 1996, which peaked at #34 on the Oricon singles chart.
 In October Laputa's first major album KAGEROU was released.
 Laputa released 4 more albums and several videos in the following 4 years.

 In 2000, Laputa released a collection of their B-sides (c/w songs) "Coupling Collection + xxxk [1996-1999 singles]".
 They also released a three-disc best-of album "3DISC BEST ~1995-1999 except Coupling Collection~", which featured 32 songs in all including Laputa's eight major singles and 24 other songs.
 After these releases, Laputa left Toshiba-EMI and signed to a smaller major label Nippon-Crown.

-While on Nippon Crown Laputa released 4 albums/mini-albums and 3 singles which made it on to the top 50 of the Oriocon charts.
+While on Nippon Crown Laputa released 4 albums/mini-albums and 3 singles which made it on to the top 50 of the Oricon charts.
 Glitter, a mini-album which was released in 2002, had a more electronic-oriented direction.